Strevitz/ecommerce-vinyl-react/README.md

 ## Tech info

 - The Vinyl shop website was written in **React**.
 I used **Context API** for better data flow in application.
-- In a project, I wanted to learn content flow and build simple e-commerce website with modal shopping details, product detai;s and full functional basket..
+- In a project, I wanted to learn content flow and how to build simple e-commerce website with modal shopping details, product details and full functional basket.
+Also I learned how to use Styled Components to style app directly in React components.

 ## Technologies